Generic stabilizers in actions of simple algebraic groups: Statement of main results

 \section{Statement of main results}

 Let $G$ be a simple algebraic group over an algebraically closed field $K$ of characteristic $p$; for convenience we shall take $p = \infty$ if $K$ has characteristic zero.
 Let $V$ be a non-trivial irreducible $G$-module of dimension $d$.
-Recall that for $k \in \N$ the Grassmannian variety $\Gk(V)$ consists of the $k$-dimensional subspaces of $V$, and has dimension $k(d - k)$; as the action of $G$ on $V$ is linear, it extends naturally to $\G{k}(V)$.
+Recall that for $k = 1, \dots, d$ the Grassmannian variety $\Gk(V)$ consists of the $k$-dimensional subspaces of $V$, and has dimension $k(d - k)$; as the action of $G$ on $V$ is linear, it extends naturally to $\Gk(V)$.
+In this paper we treat the actions of $G$ on $V$ and on the Grassmannian varieties $\Gk(V)$ for $1 \leq k \leq \frac{d}{2}$ (the reason for the upper bound is that $\Gk(V)$ is naturally isomorphic to $\G{d - k}(V^*)$, where $V^*$ is the dual of $V$).